Eluded/eluded.github.io/readme.md

 versions can be found on the Oculus website in binary format, while Linux version should be compiled from the source code.

-For now, the HMD is supported by the [Chromium experimental builds](http://blog.tojicode.com/2014/07/bringing-vr-to-chrome.html) and in the [Firefox nightly builds](https://nightly.mozilla.org/).
+For now, HMD is supported by the [Chromium experimental builds](http://blog.tojicode.com/2014/07/bringing-vr-to-chrome.html) and in the [Firefox nightly builds](https://nightly.mozilla.org/).

--   Chrome Settings:
+-   Chromium Settings:
     -   In order to enable access to the WebVR APIs in these builds you must first navigate to **about:flags**.
 Scroll down through this list to find the row labeled “Enable WebVR” and click the